kelezoli/DRinVET_handbook_V1/source/index.html.md

   **AR Solutions**

 ​    There are plenty of them.
 Should make a decent list with descriptions, links, and technical infos on the sidebars.
 WE HAVE TO KEEP ON A GENERAL WAY.
 Providing tools only with a few words

+   **Tools to make your AR solutions**

+​    A list with recent sofwares available (free and priced) short descriptions, and an estimate on the learning curve.

   **VR Solutions**